-Congress Votes 'No War Against Iran,' In Rebuke To Trump
+House Votes 'No War Against Iran,' In Rebuke To Trump

 The House has approved two measures seeking to limit the president's ability to take military action without congressional approval.